STEPBible/STEPBible-Data/README.md

   (Though we'd love to hear from you about your project when you make it available.)
 * **Request permission if your project is not free.** A reasonable request is unlikely to be refused.
 * **Download the data and reformat it for your application, without changing the data itself.**
-  (This specifically relaxes the ND restriction, as allowed by CC - see https://creativecommons.org/licenses/by-nd/4.0/legalcode)
-* **Send any proposed corrections** to TyndaleStepATgmail.com
-  (Please do not implement any change to the data till Tyndale scholars have verified it.)
+  Any changes to the formatting, order and application can be made without needing to record it
+* **Make changes to the data and record the differences**
+  You can make corrections or report possible errors to be checked at TyndaleStepATgmail.com Any changes made to data should be recorded and made available to subsequent users.
 * **Refer others to this repository as the source of the data.**
-  Please do not redistribute it yourself.
-Updates or corrections are easier to implement when the data is distributed from a single source
+  Updates or corrections are easier to implement when the data is distributed from a single source.
+  You are welcome to make a mirror, so long as it is kept up-to-date and has a link back here.

 And you should:
 * **Credit it** to "Tyndale House, Cambridge" linked to www.TyndaleHouse.com,